Kenny Hasbrouck

-Kenny Hasbrouck (born Kenneth Hasbrouck on August 14, 1986) is an American professional basketball player for Dorados de Chihuahua of the Mexican LNBP.
-He formerly played collegiately for Siena, who retired his jersey and later inducted him into their Athletic Hall of Fame Class of 2014.
+Kenny Hasbrouck (born Kenneth Hasbrouck on August 14, 1986) is an American professional basketball player for Trepça of the Kosovo Basketball Superleague.
+He formerly played college basketball for the Siena Saints, who retired his jersey and later inducted him into their Athletic Hall of Fame Class.

 College

 After graduating from the Cardinal Gibbons (Baltimore, Maryland), Hasbrouck played a post-graduate season with Maine Central Institute.
 He committed to Siena, playing in the Metro Atlantic Athletic Conference (MAAC) of the NCAA Division I, in May 2005, as coach Fran McCaffery's first recruit.

 Haasbrouck started all 28 games he played in as a freshman, averaging 12.4 points, 4.3 rebounds and 2.6 assists per game.

 He was eight time MAAC Rookie of the Week on the way to an MAAC Rookie of the Year award.

 He again started all games he played (32) during his sophomore season, posting an MAAC eighth best 16 points per game to earn a Second Team All-MAAC selection.

 His averages rose to 20.3 points per game in the MAAC tournament, including 26 as Siena upset top-seed Marist to reach the final, culminating in a selection to the All-Tournament Team.

 In his 34 games played (all starts) as a junior, he had 16.1 points (becoming to third fastest player in Siena history to reach 1,000 points with a career 1,405 points), 2.2 assists and 2.3 steals (league best) per game.
 He made the First Team All-MAAC and Second Team NABC District 2.

 After going scoreless in the first half of the 2008 MAAC tournament semi-final against Loyola, he scored 17 points in the second half to erase a likewise Loyola lead and help the Saints reach the final.

 Another 17 points followed in the final against Rider to clinch the tournament for Siena, with Hasbrouck the MAAC Tournament MVP.

 For his first participation in the NCAA tournament, he scored a game-high 30 points against Vanderbilt to help Siena advance to the Round of 32.

 2008–2009: Siena College Male Student-Athlete of the Year...CollegeInsider.com Mid-Major Player of the Year...CollegeInsider.com Mid-Major All-American.

 He added Collegeinsider.com Mid-Major Player of the Year and Siena ale Student-Athlete of the Year to his honours list.

 As a senior, Hasbrouck was named MAAC Player of the Year.
 He scored 19 points as Siena beat Niagara in the MAAC Tournament final, with Hasbrouck again MAAC Tournament MVP.

 Hasbrouck finished his Siena career with career totals of 1,917 points (fourth all-time best) and 248 steals (all-time best), he was one of only four Saints basketball players to have their jersey (#41) retired.

 He was inducted into Siena's Athletic Hall of Fame Class of 2014 on a first ballot attempt.